DesignSafe-CI/DS_Use_Case_template/docs/pinelli/usecase.md

 ### Using Plotly for Data Driven Animation Frames

 The project objective is to study high impact wind events on non-structural components of residential houses.
-After the deployment, Jupyter notebooks process and visualize the important data that could be compared to ASCE 7 standards.
-A small part of that is assessing sensor performance with respect to wind conditions.
-Plotly is beneficial in creating animation frames to look at a snapshot of data from all sensors in different test conditions or even at different timestamps.
-A single line of code enabled with the right dataframe can help in quickly looking at the trends and troubleshooting any system errors.
+After the deployment, Jupyter notebooks process and visualize important data for different purposes, including among others:  comparisons to ASCE 7 standard; and, assessment of sensor performance with respect to wind conditions.
+Plotly can create animation frames to look at a snapshot of data from all sensors in different test conditions or even at different timestamps.
+A single line of code enabled with the right dataframe can quickly reveal trends in the data,  and facilitate troubleshooting of any system errors.
 The figure below shows an application of plotly for one of the Wall of Wind tests for glass sliding doors.
-The test model was a mock-up box with flat roof, and full scale glass sliding doors at 105 mph were tested at different wind directions.
+The test model was a mock-up box with flat roof, and full scale glass sliding doors were tested at at 105 mph for different wind directions.
 At uniform velocity, data for each wind direction was collected for 3 minutes and the program computed pressure coefficient Cp values averaged over that time window.
 A 2D scatter plot was created with x and z dimensions with each point representing a sensor whose color corresponded to a Cp value on the color scale.
-Important information is pieced together easily in a single line to enable the animation frame: px.scatter(dataframe, x=x column, y=y column, color=scatter point values, text=text to be displayed for each point, range_color=color scale range, animation_frame=variable for each animation frame, title = plot title)
+A single line of code  enables the animation frame, which reveals important information:

+px.scatter(dataframe, x=x column, y=y column, color=scatter point values, text=text to be displayed for each point, range_color=color scale range, animation_frame=variable for each animation frame, title = plot title)

-To add more clarity, additional lines of code describing indentations, dimensions and trace lines can be added.
+Additional lines of code describing indentations, dimensions and trace lines can add more clarity.

 <p align="center">
 <img src="img/Picture8.png" alt="Flow Process" width="425">
 <img src="img/Picture9.gif" alt="Flow Process" width="425">

-As an example to using this plotly feature, an exercise has been described below:
+The exercise below is an illustration of these plotly features:

 Requirements:

-Jupyter Notebook and if you don’t have it, get it here to have it on local system (Anaconda Navigator) or here on cloud (link to google collab)!
+Jupyter Notebook and if you don’t have it, get it here to have it on local system [Anaconda Navigator](https://www.anaconda.com/) or here on [cloud](https://colab.research.google.com/)
-Once you have your notebook open and you don’t have plotly dash installed, go ahead and use: !pip install dash==1.14.0 –user Building the Dataframe:
+Once you have your notebook open and you don’t have plotly dash installed, go ahead and use: !pip install dash==1.14.0 --user

+Building the Dataframe:
 Consider a box of spheres that change their numbers ranging from 1 to 10 every hour.
 You want to look at how the number changes for 12 hours.